Strain induced superconductor-insulator transition on Lieb lattice: Superconducting gap

-Panel (b) of Fig.(\ref{fig15}) shows the evolution of quasiparticle spectral gap at the Fermi level with strain at T=0.01t and $U$=2t.
+Fig. \ref{fig15}(b) shows the evolution of quasiparticle spectral gap at the Fermi level with strain at the ground state and $U$=2t.
 For $\eta \le \eta_{c}$ there is monotonic decrease in the gap with increasing strain since the superconducting correlations weaken as the unit cells progressively decouple from each other with increasing strain.
 For strain $\eta > \eta_{c}$ the system is in an insulating state and the corresponding spectral gap at the Fermi level is immune to the effect of strain.
+The change in the size of the gap across the SIT is $\sim$ 18$\%$.
 Note that the spectral gap does not vanish with increasing strain, rather it is the phase correlation which undergoes transition across the quantum critical point.